- Who we are

 - Subscribe to Newsletter

-Design has a diversity problem.
+We believe that design needs to reflect the diversity of the world it shapes.
 Our national, published research shows that many people working in the design economy do not sufficiently represent the people they are designing for.
 This means that – at best – the design of particular places, policies, processes and products often overlook many people’s needs and aspirations, and – at worst – reflect and reinforce the privilege of those who design them, excluding others from shaping their worlds in the same way.

 This must change.
 And it must change now.
 As a leading voice in design, Design Council will play a central role in making that happen.
 As we carry out our mission to make life better by design, we will always focus on making life better for all.